patilpratikv/CarND-Advanced-Lane-Lines/README.md

 ![alt text][im01]

-The below image show chessboard after calling `undistort`function.

-![alt text][im02]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

 `undistortImg` function is implemented which takes calibration data points for the camera and correct the distortion in the image.
 Following is example of the undistorted image.
-You can the hood is bottom of the image depicts the change.:
+You can see the hood is bottom of the image depicts the change.:

-![alt text][im03]
+![alt text][im02]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.